apagiabl/cardcostapi/README.md

 *Database*
 - The database table includes a limit in the country code column of two letters.
 That said the "Others" cost as this is explained in the original description is not supported in the database currently.
+- Add Flyway migrations for each default database schema construction, additions and role back.

 *REST API costs*
 - The clearing costs repository can be enhanced to include the "Others" costs, in the function call to findByCountryCode which now returns an exception.